If you need waterproof headphones for kids, the BuddyPhones Wave are your only option.

 So, the initial impression of the headphones is pretty good.
 They’re entirely plastic but flexible.
 When extending the headband or folding it (you can fold them for better portability), you won’t hear any cracking sounds—that are common for many headphones.

 It seems the material is some kind of rubbery plastic which is ideal for a pair of kids headphones since they tend to be expert destroyers of many things.

 Furthermore, the addition of IPX7 water protection makes them fully waterproof.
-So, you can wash them under tap water if needed.
-It’s always useful when they end up in a plate of food.
+So, you can wash them under tap water if needed after they accidentally end up in a plate of food.

 Also, the cables you get in the package are flat and rubbery which is great for durability.
 The weak points like the 3.5mm plugs are additionally reinforced with rubber.
 And, the in-line module also feels well built.

 Overall, these are sturdy and durable headphones for kids with fantastic water protection.
 There’s not much to complain about.